voucherifyio/voucherify-ruby-sdk/docs/EventsApi.md

 api_instance = VoucherifySdk::EventsApi.new
 opts = {
-  events_create_request_body: VoucherifySdk::EventsCreateRequestBody.new({event: 'event_example', customer: VoucherifySdk::Customer.new}) # EventsCreateRequestBody | Specify the details of the custom event.
+  events_create_request_body: VoucherifySdk::EventsCreateRequestBody.new({customer: VoucherifySdk::Customer.new}) # EventsCreateRequestBody | Specify the details of the custom event.
 }

 begin